vovo/uva-node/README.md

 If the command is relative, it must exist in one of the paths specified by the $PATH environment variable.

+If the path contains spaces, please surround with quotes like this `"/path/Program 123"`

 <strong>Windows users:</strong>
-- If you are using Git bash shell, please use a path such as `C:\progra~2\Git\share\vim\vim73\vim.exe` You might need to swap `progra~2` with `progra~1`.
-Sorry, because the program currently doesn't accept spaces in the arguments, you would have to use 8.3 MSDOS-styled file names.
+- If you are using Git bash shell, you can use something like `"C:\program files\Git\share\vim\vim73\vim.exe"`.
-  This would be improved in the future.

 - If you are using MinGW, you could use a path such as `C:\MinGW\msys\1.0\bin\vim.exe`